department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/colmery-act-2019/design/content/profile-accordion-va-programs.md

 * Please remove the existing sub-headings "Available at this campus" and "Not available at this campus"

-#### If No VA Programs Exist
+#### If No VA Programs are available at the location

-{In the "VA Programs" accordion, if no VA programs have been reported for a school, display the following content:}
+{In the "VA Programs" accordion, if no VA programs have been reported, display the following content:}

 "Please contact the school or their military office directly for information on the Veteran programs they offer."